Simply Natural Nessa

 Just like the armpits, the groin houses apocrine glands which secrete a fatty type of sweat that contains proteins.
 The proteins are broken down by bacteria, and that’s what produces odour.

-However, a more serious reason behind unpleasant vaginal odour is an infection called bacterial vaginosis (BV).
+A more serious reason behind unpleasant vaginal odour is an infection called bacterial vaginosis (BV).
 Medical attention should be sought if this is the case.
 Some common signs and symptoms of BV include:

-• a fishy, unpleasant odour
+• A fishy, unpleasant odour

-• Gray, yellow, or green discharge
+• Grey, yellow, or green discharge

-• vaginal itching
+• Vaginal itching

 • Burning during urination